AnemiB/Nerdy-Nibbles/README.md

 * **Auth:** Email sign up / log in (Firebase).
 * **Home dashboard:** Greeting, progress bar (lessons completed / total), recent activities.
 * **Nibble AI chat:** Food-education-focused chat powered by the chosen LLM (Gemini).
 Ask about nutrition, food safety, culinary techniques, and more.
 * **Lessons:** 8 base lessons (examples below).
 Each time you open a lesson, the AI generates the lesson content for that lesson title.
-Lessons are regeneratable — same topic, different details and examples each time.
+Lessons are regeneratable, same topic, different details and examples each time.
-* **Quiz:** Multiple-choice (A–D) quizzes generated from the AI for each lesson.
+* **Quiz:** Multiple-choice (A-D) quizzes generated from the AI for each lesson.
 Answers are auto-scored.
 * **Results:** Quiz score screen with breakdown and explanations (AI-generated).
 * **Settings:** Update profile, re-auth, preference toggles.
 * **Local & remote persistence:** Firestore stores user progress, activities, and optionally saved lessons.